Dlelo/Simple-Survey-Application---React-Basics-form-handling-/README.md

 ```

-05. Install text editor such as VisualStudio Code (You can use your prefered text editor)
+05. Install text editor such as VisualStudio Code (You can use your prefered text editor).
 Follow Download and installation instructions in [Visual Studio Website](https://code.visualstudio.com/download).
 <img src="/doc-img/vscodesite.png" alt="Visual Studio Code"/>